 What Happens When You File an Extension?

 Filing an extension is one of the simpler tax challenges you'll ever encounter.
 But before you do it, you should understand exactly what it does and what it doesn't do.

 First, create a rough draft of your tax return.
 You're not going to file it.
-You just want an idea whether you expect a refund or you might owe taxes.
+You just want an idea as to whether you expect a refund this year or you might owe taxes.

 It's a good idea to send the extension form by certified mail with return receipt requested.
 This provides proof that you did indeed mail your extension request and when you did so, as well as proof that the IRS received the form.

 ...And Here's How to Pay

 If you owe taxes, mail a check with the extension form.
 If you don't owe taxes, just mail the form.
 You can also go to the IRS Direct Pay website and submit payment there if you file Form 4868 online.
 Some software providers are set up to allow you to pay by direct debit from your bank account at the time you file the extension form.

 Americans who live in other countries can sometimes request additional time to file beyond the six-month extension to Oct.
 15, but they must file an additional form.
 Request the first extension with Form 4868, then file Form 2350.
 This form requests additional time to file Form 1040 so you can qualify for special tax treatment.
 The IRS explains this special procedure and the circumstances under which it can be useful.